Benefits of Full Depth Squats

 The reason for this is the longer stretch your muscles have to go through to reach this depth below the parallel, thus increasing the range of motion (ROM) and time under tension (TUT).

 While at this lower position more muscle recruitment is necessary for your body to exert the power required to get out of the bottom, which we refer to as getting out of the “hole”.
 This means more activation out of your hips, glutes, hamstrings, and calves than normal.

 One study in the The European Journal of Applied Physiology took this idea and researched between two study groups: partial squats and deep squats.
 The 12 week study showed noticeable progress for those that performed deep squats by increasing lower body muscle mass.
 The group that did partial squats didn’t see much change.

 This isn’t to say parallel squats can’t accomplish strength and muscle building.
-Another study against partial squats shows that benefits are to be received as well.
-However, lower squats produced more effectiveness and were safer as well.
+Another study against partial squats shows that benefits are to be received as well dropping to parallel squat depth.
+However, full squats produced more effectiveness and were safer for the joints.